mezantrop/linux2free/README.md

 1. Network connection required: linux2free.sh downloads files from Internet
 2. Currently the linux2free.sh script supports UEFI only boot.
 Sorry for MBR scheme, perhaps someday I'll add it (or not)
+3. Only Redhat based Linux distributions are supported
-3. The resulted FreeBSD system is very minimalistic.
-It uses a simple custom starup scripts to bring up network interfaces and start sshd, you have to configure the system and install additional packages yourself.
+4. The resulted FreeBSD system is very minimalistic.
+It uses a simple custom starup scripts to bring up network interfaces and start sshd, you have to configure the system and install additional packages yourself
-4. linux2free created a boot EFI partition and a small ZFS filesystem for FreeBSD to start up, but the rest of the space formerly used by Linux has to be redistributed manually.
+5. linux2free created a boot EFI partition and a small ZFS filesystem for FreeBSD to start up, but the rest of the space formerly used by Linux has to be redistributed manually.